scottkwalker/Mind/README.md

 ============
 Hello!
 I'm a software developer based in London.
 I have a lot of experience working in Agile, TDD environments.
 I really enjoy functional programming and have put together this Scala application as a way to practice techniques.

-A few of the big government projects ([Carer's Allowance](https://github.com/Department-for-Work-and-Pensions/carers-allowance-prototype) and [DVLA](https://github.com/dvla)) are in the process of being open sourced.
+A few of the big government projects ([Carer's Allowance](https://github.com/Department-for-Work-and-Pensions/ClaimCapture) and [DVLA](https://github.com/dvla)) are in the process of being regularly open sourced.

 LinkedIn
 --------